TECHNICAL I ELECTRONIC COMPONENTS

 If these free electrons moving towards the p-n junction are given a force in the form of voltage usually equal to the barrier potential, they will use that energy to pass through the depletion region.

-When electrons cross the depletion region, they combine with holes in the p-type region and start to move from hole to hole towards the positive side of the battery as they are attracted by the positive side of the battery.
+When electrons cross the depletion region, they combine with holes in the p-type region and start moving from hole to hole towards the positive side of the battery, as they are attracted by the positive side of the battery.

 How current is blocked from flowing through a diode in the reverse direction